Noura bint Mohammed Al Saud: Early life and education

 Noura bint Mohammed was born in Saudi Arabia.
-She is a great granddaughter of King Faisal.
-She is the daughter of Mohammed bin Abdullah, a son of Abdullah bin Faisal.
+She is a great-granddaughter of King Faisal.
+She is the daughter of Mohammed bin Abdullah, the son of Abdullah bin Faisal.
 Her mother is Nouf bint Khalid, a daughter of King Khalid.

 Noura is a graduate of King Saud University and holds a bachelor's degree in English literature.
 She also studied interior design at Richmond University in London.
 She participated Place Vendôme workshop on jewelry in Paris.

 Career

 Noura bint Mohammed designed various high jewellery for private clients until 2014 when she founded Nuun Jewels, a jewellery house, which is located in Rue du Faubourg Saint-Honoré, Paris.
 The word, Nuun, is a reference to her nickname, Nu.

 In 2019 Noura also opened a branch of Nuun Jewels in Riyadh.
 She has exhibited her jewelry collection in different cities, including Paris, at the Four Seasons George V, Riyadh, Manama, Dubai and Monaco.

 In 2018 Noura bint Mohammed started a platform to assist the design industry and emerging designers in Saudi Arabia which is named Adhlal.
 In 2020 Forbes Middle East named her as the sixth most successful Saudi female entrepreneur who developed a native brand.

+Princess Noura has been serving as a special adviser to the Jockey Club Saudi Arabia headed by Bandar bin Khalid Al Saud since 2020.

 Personal life

 Noura bint Mohammed lives in Riyadh and Paris, and is married to Faisal Al Shawaf, a Saudi architectural engineer and the president of Saud Consulting Services.
-Faisal Al Shawaf is a graduate of Wentworth Institute of Technology, Boston.
+Faisal Al Shawaf is a graduate of the Wentworth Institute of Technology, Boston.